Topics: Accounts Payable Automation, Accounts Payable Optimisation

 This whole routine is part of what’s called the accounts payable or AP process—it’s basically how businesses keep track of and pay their bills.

-Stick around to get the lowdown on AP invoice processing steps, challenges, and how you can start streamlining your AP processes today.
+Stick around to get the lowdown on invoice processing in accounts payable, challenges, and how you can start streamlining your AP processes today.

 Handling invoices means keeping track of, managing, and paying for everything your business needs—from software to raw materials and services.
 It’s an essential part of what’s called the procure-to-pay (P2P) process, which typically involves a whole department in larger companies, known as accounts payable.